Ars-Digitale/java-21-study-guide/docs/module-01/syntax-building-blocks.md

 ---

 ## 5. **Type**
-- **Definition:** A classification of values and variables, defining what is valid and which operations are allowed.
+- **Definition:** A type is a set of values and a set of operations permitted on those values..
 - **In Java:**
   - **Primitive (simple) types:** directly represent basic values.
     Examples: `int`, `double`, `boolean`, `char`, `byte`, `short`, `long`, `float`.